AlexGrundy/AlexGrundy/README.md

 ### Things to know when Pair Programming with me:

-1. I have never truly pair programed before but am interested in learning
+1. I tend to talk quite a bit

-2. I tend to talk about what I am doing while I am doing it
+2. I tend to move quite fast when I'm the driver

-3. I don't have a ton of experience in documentation outside of comments but I am ready to learn new ways
+3. I always have a lot of notes for the driver

-4. I will probably ask a lot of simple questions to double check I didn't miss anything
+4. We will be friends by the end of a session

 ### Languages/Tools
 -Python
 -Java
 -C++
 -JavaScript
 -HTML
+-Kotlin

 ### Interesting Fact
 I love to go on OneWheel rides.